dtarnawsky/react-input-vs-ion-input/README.md

 The use case is to mask input by filtering/parsing the value of the control.

 Expected behavior is that ion-input behaves similar to input control and updates based on what is "value" is set to.

+## Steps to Repro
+- `npm install`
+- `ionic serve`
+- Type in "12b" in the first control (which uses input)
+- Type in "12b" in the second control (which uses ion-input)
+- Notice that the input control correctly sets the value to filter out unexpected characters
+- Notice that the ion-input control, whilst using the same code, does not set the value